arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/JSF_get_api_replication_dump.md

 @RESTQUERYPARAM{to,number,optional}
 mmfiles only - Upper bound tick value for results.

-@RESTQUERYPARAM{chunkSize,number,optional}
-mmfiles only - Approximate maximum size of the returned result.

 @RESTQUERYPARAM{includeSystem,boolean,optional}
 mmfiles only - Include system collections in the result.
 The default value is *true*.